Sport in Munich: 2006 FIFA World Cup

 Munich was one of the cities named for the 2006 FIFA World Cup.
 Allianz Arena was built to host the matches played in Munich instead of Olympic Stadium.

 The following games were played at the stadium during the tournament:

+2020 UEFA European Championship

+Munich hosted three group-stage games and a quarterfinal in the intercontinental Euro 2020.
+This included all three of Germany's games in the group stage.

+2024 UEFA European Championship

+Munich hosted the opening game of Euro 2024, with Germany beating Scotland 5-1.
+It also hosted 3 more group games, one in the Round of 16, and a semifinal.

 Olympics

 1972 Summer Olympics

-Munich, in what was then West Germany, held the 1972 Summer Olympic Games from 26 August to 11 September 1972.
+Munich held the 1972 Summer Olympic Games from 26 August to 11 September 1972.

 Munich massacre

 The Games were largely overshadowed by what has come to be known as the Munich massacre.
 On 5 September, a group of eight Palestinian terrorists belonging to the Black September organization broke into the Olympic Village and took eleven Israeli athletes, coaches and officials hostage in their apartments.
 Two of the hostages who resisted were killed in the first moments of the break-in; the subsequent standoff in the Olympic Village lasted for almost 18 hours.

 Medal count

 These were the top ten nations that won medals at these Games.